viklund/courses/annotation/2016/practical_session/ExerciseGeneBuilding.md

 **Maker2** is a computational pipeline to automatically generate annotations from a range of input data - including proteins, ESTs, RNA-seq transcripts and ab-initio gene predictions.
 During this exercise, you will learn how to use Maker with different forms of input data, and how to judge the quality of the resulting annotations.

 ## First of all
-Before going into the exercises below, you should create in your home folder a specific folder for this practical session and add a symbolic link to a folder with the course data using:
+Before going into the exercises below, you should create in your home folder a specific folder for this practical session 2 using:

 *cd ~/*